symfony/symfony-docs/components/yaml/yaml_format.rst

     "A double-quoted string in YAML"

-Quoted styles are useful when a string starts or ends with one or more relevant spaces, because unquoted strings are trimmed on both ends when parsing their contents.
+Quoted styles are useful when a string starts or end with one or more relevant spaces, because unquoted strings are trimmed on both end when parsing their contents.
+Quotes are required when the string contains special or reserved characters.

 When using single-quoted strings, any single quote ``'`` inside its contents must be doubled to escape it: